EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 4. Make sure that the 'data' directory for the 'cgi' directory is writeable by the webserver to allow the web server to populate the policy database.

+## Using the DPM
+You can use the web interface to create a policy for replication (currently the only supported policy).
+To create a policy follow these simple steps:

+1. Register to use the DPM.
+Select a community you belong to and a fill in your personal information.
+You will receive an email once your request has been processed.

+2. Once registered you will be able to create a policy by choosing the 'Create Polcy' tab.
+Fill in the required information for the replication policy and submit your policy for storage.

+3. To query policies to download use: curl "<CLI_URL>/querypolicy.py?community=<community>"

+This should result in a list of policy parameters where the parameters are:
+FETCH_URI, TIMESTAMP, CHECKSUMVALUE, "CHECKSUMALGORITHM".

+4. Use the FETCH_URL to download the policy: curl <FETCH_URI>

+5. You can upload log information associated to the policy using: curl "<CLI-URI>/updatepolicy.py?state=<state>&community=<community>&timestamp=<timestamp>&center=<center>&id=<uuid>"

+where:
+* state = the state of the policy: QUEUED, RUNNING, DONE, FAILED
+* community = the community the policy belongs to
+* timestamp = the timestamp for the log message
+* center = the host where the policy is executed
+* id = the uuid of the policy

+6. To find the list of deactivated policies run: curl "<CLI_URL>/querypolicy.py?community_id=<community>&deactivated=true"

 ## Building the web interface